skeeto/skeeto.github.com/_posts/2018-05-27-When-FFI-Function-Calls-Beat-Native-C.markdown

 Given these results, it's really no mystery that LuaJIT can generate more efficient dynamic function calls than a PLT, *even if they still end up being indirect calls*.
 In my benchmark, the non-PLT indirect calls were 28% faster than the PLT, and the direct calls 43% faster than the PLT.
-That's a small edge JIT-enabled programs have over plain old native programs.
+That's a small edge that JIT-enabled programs have over plain old native programs, though it comes at the cost of absolutely no code sharing between processes.

 [bite]: /blog/2018/05/01/